cesquivelal/OilDiscoveries/README.md

 The file EsquivelOilDiscoveries_data.csv contains the panel data used in Section 2.
 The file EmpiricalResults.do runs all regressions in STATA and saves the results in the file Regressions_Benchmark.xls (this file has to be then manually saved as a .xlsx file)
-The file EmpiricalResults.jl accesses the results saved in Regressions_Benchmark.xlsx (note the file extension is .xslx) and creates Figures 2, 3, 4, and 5.
+The file EmpiricalResults.jl has functions to access the results saved in Regressions_Benchmark.xlsx (note the file extension is .xslx) and create Figures 2, 3, and 4.

 # Model